CGurity/SDA/en/_activities/0302-Introduction-to-protocols.md

   * Spreadsheet ready to fill, showing the headings with stakeholder categories.

 ### Instructions
-1. Check risk matrix raised in the previous activity and select one or two threats considered relevant to raise security procedures.
+1. Check the risk matrix from the previous activity and select one or two threats considered relevant for brainstorming security procedures.
     * It is natural that there are threats depending highly on the personnel or external allies for their resolution, although it is desirable they are resolvable threats to a greater extent by the same members of the organization.

 2. For each threat, which from now on will be treated as a security incident (since we are preparing protocols for when it occurs), brainstorm actions that should be taken as steps.
 Write each one on a sticky note, put them on paper or on the wall, and reorder as new steps are added.
 As an aid to the group, actions taken in a protocol usually aim to: